jcsison/handwriting-recognition/README.md

 A model h5, YAML, and Pickle file will be generated within the `model/` directory.

 ### Prediction
-Once the model has been created, a single handwritten character can be predicted by running:
+Once the model has been created, a handwritten character images can be predicted by running:

 ``` bash
 python3 predict.py [file1] ...